-Mount the discharge chute hinge on top of the deck discharge opening using two (2) 1/4-20 x 1/2 in. carriage bolts and 1/4-20 ESNA nuts.
+Mount the discharge chute hinge on top of the deck discharge opening using two (2) $1/4-20 \times 1/2$ in. button head socket cap screws and 1/4-20 ESNA nuts.
 Position the screws with the heads inside the chute and the nuts on the outside.
 Attach spring for tilt-up action from chute to bracket on deck.